Matrix Completion Methods for the Total Electron Content Video Reconstruction: Conclusion

 \section{Conclusion}

 In this paper, we proposed the Video Imputation with SoftImpute, Temporal smoothing and Auxiliary data (VISTA) method, which gives two extensions of the softImpute algorithm for matrix completion in temporal TEC map reconstruction.
 The incorporation of auxiliary data and temporal smoothness via penalty terms in the loss function enables us to combine external information and achieve temporal information sharing.
 The proposed algorithm is implemented in R and made available on Github.
 An R package is currently under preparation.
 We prove theoretical properties of the algorithm such as the convergence rate as in the original softImpute paper.
-In our numerical simulations that mimic the real world scenario, the proposed methods work out very well and outperforms existing algorithm.
+In our numerical simulations that mimic the real world scenario, the proposed method works out very well and vastly improves the performance of the SVD-based method.
 The real data analysis further demonstrate satisfactory performance.

-The newly proposed algorithms is targeted but not restricted to the temporal TEC map reconstruction.
-We hope that the proposed general algorithm can serve a larger scientific community and stimulate more interest from statisticians for more thorough theoretical investigations.
+There are a few extensions of our method that may trigger further research interests.
+For instance, when one creates the majorization bound, more generally, one can:

+We found that by letting $a<1$, the algorithm still converges and the smaller $a$ is, the quicker the algorithm converges.
+However, given the same tuning parameter, $a=1$ still has better empirical performance on real TEC data.
+But this still suggests more room for new research on the majorization bound to further improve these type of method.

+The output of the imputed TEC data suggests that the rank of the imputed map, for a single frame, is around $80\sim 120$, while the maximum possible rank should be $181$.
+This suggests that the true underlying map can have a low-rank nature, which can be modelled more directly via non-convex matrix completion method.
+We adopt the softImpute-ALS for its convexity and its flexibility to add temporal smoothness and auxiliary data penalty.
+More researches on how to combine these penalties with a non-convex matrix completion framework can be beneficial, especially when one has prior knowledge about the low-rank nature of the data.

+Another extension of our framework is to localize the temporal smoothness and auxiliary data penalty to a specific spatial-temporal patch.
+Our current setup has both penalty for all frames and all pixels, which can be sub-optimal.
+We found that the optimal tuning parameters for storm and non-storm day differ, which suggests that different time can have different temporal/spatial smoothness, indicating the significance of more localized spatial-temporal smoothness penalty.
+More researches on this thread to further extend our framework and similar tensor-completion method can be highly beneficial.

+The last extension is about the selection and generation of auxiliary data.
+In this paper, we adopt the spherical harmonics as the auxiliary data and fit it separately from our main model.
+One can also select the outputs of other imputation methods (e.g. HaLRTC, CP-WOPT, etc.) as the auxiliary data alongside the spherical harmonics.
+The selection should be based on the real data.
+Spherical harmonics is a good choice for TEC data given its nature, but is not necessarily good for other types of data.
+Also, one can fit the auxiliary data jointly with the imputation model.
+We do not do it here since more tuning parameters will get involved if one fits the model jointly, but it is definitely a possibility to generate the auxiliary data together with the imputation map.